wish/gatekeeper/README.md

 }
 ```

 The outer object must have a `rules` key that is an array of rule objects.
 Each rule object has 4 required keys.
+Gatekeeper will ignore any files with name matching those inside `ignore`.

 `regex` matches the files that this rule will apply to. `gatekeeper` will check the regex on the filename of each file.
 `kind` matches the kind of resources that this rule will apply to.